Reputation in the Shadow of Exit: Commitment Payoff Theorems

 Lemma \ref{l: sequential learning} (along with Proposition \ref{p: markov folk theorem}) guarantees that, off the equilibrium path, the highest payoff the long-run player can obtain is $\overline V_0$.
 Our next lemma disciplines the set of actions the long-run player can take in any equilibrium.

 \begin{lemma} Let $(\sigma, \mu)$ be Markov perfect.
 Then for all $h^t$, $\supp(\sigma_L(h^t)) \subset \{0, c^*\}$. \end{lemma}

 Lemma \ref{l: markov two actions}, along with Lemma \ref{l: sequential learning} are enough to imply (following an argument similar to the first part of the proof of Proposition \ref{p: folk theorem} and taking $\beta = 1$), that always playing $c^*$ {is} a Markov perfect equilibrium.
+This gives existence of an MPE.

-Our last step is to show that this is the {only} Markov perfect equilibrium.
+Our last step is to show that this is the the only behavior for the long-run player consistent with Markov perfect equilibrium.
 Clearly, always playing $0$ cannot be Markov perfect under assumption.
-To see why, take $\beta = 0$ and fix any $a \in \mcal N(0)$.
+To see why, take $\beta = 1 - \mu_0(\omega_R)$ and fix any $a \in \mcal N(\beta c^*)$.
 Rearranging the incentive compatibility constraint implies

 so the long-run player can strictly profitably deviate by always choosing $c^*$ in any period they were supposed to deterministically play $0$ where $\mu(h^t)(\omega_R) < 1$, e.g. the first period.
 Finally, we show that the long-run player prefers not to mix in Markov equilibria. \begin{lemma} Let $(\sigma, \mu)$ be Markov perfect.
 Then for all $h^t$, $|\supp(\sigma_L(h^t))| = 1$. \end{lemma}